 Knox College is a rich source of intellectual, cultural and athletic activities.
 Knox hosts more than 460 lectures, performances, sporting, and cultural events each year.
 Among its guests are distinguished and nationally known speakers, artists, and performers.
 The public is welcome to attend, and most events are free of charge.

 Knox's student body consists of 1,420 students from 48 states and 51 countries.
-Of the fall 2012 incoming class, 13% are from overseas and 31% are students of color.
+Of those, 11% are from overseas and 31% are students of color.
 This diverse student body contributes to the social, cultural, and economic vitality of the Galesburg community.

 Knox's president and other Knox staff travel around the country promoting Galesburg to alumni and friends -- including the benefits of living in Galesburg.

 Knox faculty are true scholar-teachers; in addition to making the classroom a forum for a shared pursuit of knowledge, they actively contribute scholarly works to their respective academic disciplines.